 The book trailer for Charlie Donlea’s mystery thriller Summit Lake keeps a strong distance from all of the characters as it sets up the plot.
 There actually isn’t a single human face in the trailer.
 However, you still get a strong sense of who the characters are and the mood of the novel.
 The director also smartly used blue color filters to create a moody atmosphere.

 These are of course only a few ways to approach book trailer making.
 Depending on the source material, team, and tastes of the author, there are so many ways to think about making a stellar trailer.
-Animation, author’s trailers, and Title Teasers are also very popular options for book trailers.
+Animation, Author Videos, and Book Teasers are also popular options for book trailers.
 How much or how little you reveal in a trailer is an intriguing question with many different answers.

 If you want to learn more about what book trailers are and how they help authors reach audiences check out this article from Creative Penn.
 It gives you a quick and fast guide to understanding what book trailers are, why they’ve gotten popular, and the amazing effects they can have!